traefik/hub/readme.md

   - Nginx
   - Haproxy
   - Traefik
-- whoami with one ingress per ingress controller
+- Whoami with one ingress per ingress controller
 - Neo platform
   - MongoDB
   - Neo services: metrics, organization, topology (+ an ingress to access to all the services)
 - Neo-agent
 - Jaeger

 There are several commands to renew secrets, clean, or speed up the deployment :